rahulbhatia-rb/Cryptocurrency-Python/README.md

 # Cryptocurrency-Python
- Building five projects using live cryptocurrency data from the web
+ Building five projects using live cryptocurrency data from the web using crytocurrency API's